amast09/blog/content/blog/stream-processing-in-akka.md

-+++
+---
-date = "2017-08-29T21:37:16-05:00"
+date: "2017-08-29T21:37:16-05:00"
-title = "Creating a Stock Market Trading Bot Using Akka Streams" description = "Example usage of Akka Streams to solve complex asynchronous problems." tags = [ "akka", "streams", "Scala" ] categories = [ "Development", "Scala", "How To" ]
+title: "Creating a Stock Market Trading Bot Using Akka Streams"
+description: "Example usage of Akka Streams to solve complex asynchronous problems."
-+++
+tags: [ "akka", "streams", "Scala" ]
+categories: [ "Development", "Scala", "How To" ]
+type: "post"
+---

 To provide an interesting example of utilizing a subset of Akka's streaming capabilities I am going to show how to make a simple fictitious stock market trading bot controlled by some form of an API endpoint.